socrse/rsecon25-bof-ai/session_1.md

 > [!IMPORTANT]
 > Each group should appoint a **chairperson** whose is responsible for making sure that everyone gets a fair chance to speak, and for summarising the key points to the rest of the group.

-Once in your groups, introduce yourselves **briefly** before starting the discussion.
+Once in your groups:

-1. Nominate a chairperson and note-taker.
+1. Nominate a chairperson and note-taker (optional, but recommended).
 2. Briefly introduce yourselves
-3. Start the discussion
+3. Start discussing

+### Discussion prompts

-You can discuss anything you like, but feel free to use the following questions as prompts.
+**You can discuss anything you like**, but feel free to use the following questions as prompts.

 - Are you currently using AI tools (e.g., ChatGPT, Copilot, Claude) in your work?
 If so, how?
 - What opportunities do you see for generative AI to enhance or transform the work of RSEs?
 - What concerns, risks, or downsides do you anticipate with generative AI adoption in your work or in the broader RSE community?
 - What best practices, guidance, or advocacy would be valuable to you and/or your organization with respect to the use of generative AI in the RSE context?
 - Does your organisation have any policies, guidelines or cultural norms around the use of AI tools for programming?

-You might also decide to appoint a dedicated note-taker, but it's up to you.

 > [!TIP]
 > Try not to get overly hung up on areas of disagreement -- there will be some, *and that's ok!* If the discussion starts feeling less constructive, make a note of where there were disagreements and move on.